Trenches near Observatory Ridge (I.24.d.7.1 to I.24.d.8.6)

 Battalion on 16th January.

-suffered shrapnel wounds to his back and arm and was treated locally in the
+September 1916) suffered shrapnel wounds to his back and arm and was treated

-wounds were not serious and he remained at duty.
+suffered wounds which were not serious and he remained at duty.

 Cpl.
 James Shackleton MM |